uczsi3/new_portfolio/README.md

 jQuery, jQuery UI custom, no Bootstrap, rotate.js, prefixfree.js, visible.js.

 - jQuery/UI was needed for intro animation effects;
-- rotate: needed due to crosbrowser css transform support;
 - prefixfree: for crosbrowser and for support of vw,vh for older android;
+- rotate: wonted to use on intro animation but droped concept;
+- visible.js: not needed anymore.